magiblot/gradation/README.md

 * *clip* **clip** = *(required)*

     Input clip.
-It must be RGB32.
+It must be RGB32 unless **precise=true**, in which case all RGB/A formats are supported.

 * *string* **process** = *(required)*